Berklee Silent Film Orchestra

 Lauded as “nothing short of thrilling” by film critic Leonard Maltin, “highly accomplished” by The Wall Street Journal, and “amazing” by film industry bible IndieWire, the Berklee Silent Film Orchestra (BSFO) is dedicated to composing original scores for silent feature film classics and performing them live-to-picture.

 Based at Berklee College of Music, home to the world’s premier undergraduate program in film scoring, the student orchestra performs new silent film scores written by an select cadre of senior film scoring students under the leadership of Sheldon Mirowitz, a professor in Berklee’s Film Scoring Department and a three-time Emmy nominee.
 In the process, students develop their scoring and conducting skills in a series of related courses.

-Dozens of former BSFO alumni composers work in the film and television industry in Los Angeles, New York, or in their home countries.
+Dozens of former BSFO alumni composers work in the film and television industry in Los Angeles and New York, or in their home countries.